Zero Waste in South Christchurch (including Banks Peninsula)

 - Industria Gift & Design Store, The Colombo, 363 Colombo Street, Sydenham.

 - The Harbour Co-Op, 12 London Street, Lyttelton

 - Peninsula General Store, 40e Rue Lavaud, Akaroa

 We’d encourage you to get your everyday toiletries – from shampoo through to shaving soap – in bar form, which means you totally avoid the plastic/aluminium bottles that liquid products usually come in!

 - Many places stock the popular Ethique range which includes shampoo bars, conditioner bars, shaving bars, deodorant bars, moisturiser bars, etc. (all of Ethique‘s bars come in home compostable packaging): The Pharmacy @ Addington and @ Opawa; Wildflower Botanicals, 462 Colombo Street, Sydenham; Industria Gift & Design Store, The Colombo, 363 Colombo Street, Sydenham (also stocks other brands of toiletries bars); at the Tannery in Woolston, Hapa and The Apothecary (which also stocks another brand – Naturalus – of shaving and face soap wrapped in brown paper); and the Harbour Co-Op in Lyttelton; and the Peninsula General Store, 40e Rue Lavaud, Akaroa.

-- Henry Trading in Lyttleton sells locally made, unpackaged shampoo bars.
+- Henry Trading in Lyttelton sells locally made, unpackaged shampoo bars.